Bali First Aid Kit & Medicine Checklist for Travellers (Doctor-Curated, Apotek-Friendly)

 Brands: Incidal-OD (cetirizine), Clarityne or “Loratadine generik”.

-If there’s throat swelling, wheeze, or faintness, seek emergency care.
+If there’s throat swelling, wheeze, facial swelling, or faintness, seek emergency care.

 Brands: Promag, Mylanta, Polysilane, “Omeprazole generik”.